 Another common way of referring to the moneyline is “straight up.”
 Moneyline bets involve you picking a winner, without a spread attached.
 The bigger the favorite, the higher odds you’ll have to lay to bet the moneyline.

-Instead, realize that odds represent a percentage of that “event” happening.
-You can go to the odds calculator at Odds Shark to convert odds to percentages.
+The odds (-160) also represent a percentage of that “event” happening.
+You can go to the odds calculator to convert odds to percentages.
 In this case, sportsbooks are saying the Broncos will win 61.5% of the time.

 Every NFL game comes with a total, or over/under.
 The total is simply how many points sportsbooks project both teams to score.
 As with NFL spreads, NFL totals also have key numbers.